Good air quality is important for our health and quality of life.

 Uttlesford declared an AQMA in May 2012 to include major road junctions in Saffron Walden, based on the annual mean for nitrogen dioxide not being met at the Debden Road/London Road junction and the Thaxted Road/East Street junction.
-The area is centred on Elm Grove off Hill Street and a map of the area is shown below:
+The area is centred on Elm Grove off Hill Street.

 The AQMA enables the Council to take air quality into account as a material consideration when determining planning applications or appeals for larger developments inside or close to the AQMA.
 An application must be accompanied by an Air Quality Assessment if one or both of the following apply:

-- The existing air quality in the vicinity of the proposed development
+- existing air quality in the vicinity of the proposed development

-- The level of increased exposure by the public to pollutants taking account of any mitigation measures
+- level of increased exposure by the public to pollutants taking account of any mitigation measures

 If an application is approved, the Council can seek financial contributions towards mitigating the impacts.